zfreedman/quickmaffs/README.md

 # quickmaffs
 SPA React app for testing mental quick math abilities.

+## notes
+Currently, this repo only has a simple frontend UI, with no backend technology.

 ## install instructions
 From a command line or terminal window,
 1. type `git clone https://github.com/zfreedman/quickmaffs.git` to clone the git repository